 Released: February 28

 The West Coast legend finds a new rapper/producer relation with the Rochester native to bridge the everlasting gap between the West Coast and the East Coast.
 While the coastal war has been over for decades, the two regions still differ heavily in production and rhyming ability.
 Trust The Chain eliminates the mind state that the project has to sound in accord to a specific region and instead delivers raw hip-hop meant to educate and entertain the people.
-Planet Asia being the very gifted emcee he is, takes from the Trust Takeover and builds on to the underground reign, using the 29 minute run time to deliver the most well thought bars and punchlines with 38 Spesh laying down the soundtrack to the streets.
+Planet Asia being the very gifted emcee he is, adopts elements from the Trust Takeover and builds on to the underground reign, using the 29 minute run time to deliver the most well thought bars and punchlines with 38 Spesh laying down the soundtrack to the streets.
 The two create a well needed project to show the culture that a veteran could still hold his own in this young man’s game.

 Best tracks: “Tec and a Mink”, “Learned from Og’s”, “Mystery School”